 Though MRSA can cause the nodes to swell, the infection is commonly noticed before the nodes draw attention.
 Cancer is the first disease that comes to mind when people hear about swollen lymph glands.
-It can cause it but it is not the most common reason.
-Other illnesses and diseases that cause the lymph nodes to swell:
+It can cause it, but it is not the most common reason.
+Other illnesses and conditions that cause the lymph nodes to swell:

 - Chicken Pox